BCsl/RxLifecycle/README.md

 RxLifecycle.bindUntil(activity, ON_XXX /** Prescribed event defined in LifecyclePublisher **/).withMaybe()
 ```

-And then compose it to your original observable.
+And then compose it to your original observable，it will automatically complete the observable when event `LifecyclePublisher.ON_DESTROY_VIEW | LifecyclePublisher.ON_DESTROY | LifecyclePublisher.ON_DETACH` is emited by [LifecyclePublisher](https://github.com/BCsl/RxLifecycle/blob/master/rxlifecycle/src/main/java/cn/nekocode/rxlifecycle/LifecyclePublisher.java)

 ```java
 Observable.interval(0, 2, TimeUnit.SECONDS)